agormp/seqconverter/README.md

 * Extract all overlapping windows of specified size
 * Options to rename one or more sequences based on various criteria
 * Options to merge identically named sequences from multiple sequence files (end-to-end or discarding automatically discovered overlaps)
-* Options to automatically create Nexus charset commands based on merging multiple individual files (e.g., one file per gene).
+* Options to automatically create Nexus charset commands based on merging multiple individual files (e.g., one charset/partition per gene).
 * Can automatically write MrBayes block with template for commands to run partitioned analysis, also based on merging multiple separate sequence alignments.
 * Can translate and find reverse complement for DNA sequences
 * Options to obtain summary information about sequences and alignments: number of seqs, names, lengths, composition (overall or per sequence), nucleotide diversity (pi), site summary (how many columns are variable, contain multiple residues, contain gaps, or contain IUPAC ambiguity symbols)